Key takeaways

 Which is better for anxiety, Xanax or Ativan?

 Both medications are effective for anxiety.
-Ask your doctor if one of these drugs is right for you, taking into account your medical history and condition(s) and other medications you take.
+Ask your healthcare provider if one of these drugs is right for you, considering your medical history, health conditions, and other medications you take.

 Is Ativan a narcotic?